BoxianKoi/SOCR-framework/README.md

-### This branch is depricated and shouldn't be used for development anymore.
+### This branch is deprecated and shouldn't be used for development anymore.
 #### Active development moved to branch [dev](https://github.com/SOCRedu/SOCR-framework/tree/dev)